 It’s time to get in the zone. which in the case of mattresses of course means zoned construction.
 Most mattresses with zoned construction are designed to offer more support when people are back and stomach sleeping and additional comfort when they are on their side.

 - The Level Sleep and Casper are both very popular mattresses with a significant number of reviews consumers can check out.

 - They are both all-foam mattresses with no support coils.

 - Both companies offer some impressive customer service terms such as sleep trials and warranties.

 - They both feature zoned construction that makes the center of the mattress firmer, and different parts of the mattress softer.

-- They should both a good fit for all three sleeping positions because of the smart zoned construction.
+- They should both a good mattress for combination sleepers because of the smart zoned construction.

 - If you take discounts into account, the Casper will typically be more affordable than the Level Sleep.

 - The Casper is taller than the Level Sleep overall.

 - The Casper has four layers, with a memory foam and a latex-like layer, but the Level Sleep only has two.

 - Both mattresses have a zoned construction, but the zoning is more pronounced in the Level Sleep.

 - The Level Sleep is specifically designed to prevent and alleviate back pain issues, but the Casper is not.

 Level Sleep Construction

 - The mattress is 10” tall and consists of two polyfoam layers.

 - The Level Sleep’s cover is also soft and thin and generally won’t affect the feel of the mattress too much.

 - The first layer is a Tri-Support comfort layer and is 3” thick and features three different zones.

 - 7” of base polyfoam makes up the bottom layer.